golmschenk/qusi/docs/source/index.rst

     conda create -n project_using_qusi_env python=3.11

-Then before working, be sure to activate your environment.
+Then before working, be sure to activate your environment:

 .. code:: shell